 Even though my daughter had success with Time 4 Learning, we are switching up after Algebra I. She is not taking any of the other classes in the Time 4 Learning bundle, so the monthly subscription is getting pricey.
 Plus, when my daughter sat down at a computer at Great Homeschool Conventions and got to use Teaching Textbooks, she knew that was for her!

-Teaching Textbooks is a CD-ROM/text based math curriculum that is perfect for independent learners.
+Teaching Textbooks is a CD-ROM/text-based math curriculum that is perfect for independent learners.
 Videos teach the lessons and not only explain the sample problems, but Teaching Textbooks give audiovisual step-by-step explanations for every single one of the almost 3,500 problems in the book.
 That’s huge for any student and parent who have been stuck on that one problem they can’t figure out the answer to.

 High School Math Online Help